Use this in Arrangement Calculator

 Cross

-A cross-shaped arrangement, particularly appropriate for Christian services.
+A cross-shaped tribute, well suited to Christian services.

 UK price range: £65-150